Old Duchy Palace, Quay Street

 Old Duchy Palace, Quay Street, Lostwithiel, Cornwall PL22 0BS View on map

-The grade I listed Duke of Cornwall's Palace, was built as the administrative centre for the Duchy at the end of 13th century when Lostwithiel was Cornwall's principal port.
+Grade I listed Duke of Cornwall's Palace, was built as the administrative centre for the Duchy at the end of 13th century when Lostwithiel was Cornwall's principal port.
 It contained a large Great Hall, and the Exchequer Hall where taxes due on smelted tin were collected.
 The Palace became ruinous in the 17th century.
 From 1878 it was a Freemasons' temple, becoming redundant in 2008.
-It was purchased by the Princes Regeneration Trust in 2009 who have conserved and repaired it.
+It was purchased by the UK Historic Building Preservation Trust in 2009 who have conserved and repaired it.